-Steve Gasser, fitness specialist at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill., says staying active at any age helps boost energy, maintain a healthy weight and can lower your risk of heart disease, diabetes, heart disease and even dementia.
+Steve Gasser, a fitness specialist at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill., says staying active at any age helps boost energy, maintain a healthy weight and can lower your risk of heart disease, diabetes and even dementia.

 “It’s never too late to start a fitness routine.
 Believe it or not, light – meaning easy – cardio can be very helpful for the bones and can improve movement.
 If you haven’t worked out in years, take long walks if you can.
 Start out three or four times a week.
 As you become more mobile, try a fitness class that fits your workout level,” says Gasser.

 Exercise also improves strength, flexibility and posture, which helps with balance, coordination and can reduce risk of falls.

 So what’s the right fitness routine for your age?

 - 20s – Focus on activities such as cardio exercise and strength training to increase lean muscle and shed fat.

 - 30s – As metabolism starts to decrease, the best workouts include high intensity interval training (HIIT) or kettlebell for cardio and strength training in addition to yoga or pilates for flexibility and stress relief.

 - 40s – Continue to build muscle mass through kettlebell, yoga, pilates, biking and swimming.

 - 50s and above – Stay active and continue resistance training in order to maintain muscle mass.
 Also, work on flexibility through yoga or chair yoga.